KONICA MINOLTA

 Konica Minolta has set a medium-term Science Based Targets (SBT) for CO2 emissions reduction in 2030 with the aim of helping to build a low-carbon society.
 As a transition plan to achieve the target, the Group has established short-, medium-, and long-term measures to reduce CO2 emissions for which we it is directly responsible by setting CO2 emissions reduction measures such as the development of energy-saving production technologies, introduction of renewable energy-derived electricity, conversion of its business to a paperless operation, and consideration of CO2-free fuels.

-Specifically, Konica Minolta will promote Sustainable Solution activities that incorporate value for decarbonizing products and services at the planning and development stage, Sustainable Factory activities to achieve decarbonization during production, carbon neutral partner activities to achieve decarbonization together with suppliers, and sustainable marketing activities and the environmental digital platform to support customers' decarbonization in sales and services.
-In addition, Konica Minolta is considering moving up its plan to introduce renewable energy-derived electricity, especially in Europe, North America, Japan, China, and ASEAN.
+Specifically, Konica Minolta will promote Green Product activities that incorporate value for decarbonizing products and services at the planning and development stage, Green Factory activities to achieve decarbonization during production, carbon neutral partner activities to achieve decarbonization together with suppliers, and Green Marketing activities and the environmental digital platform to support customers' decarbonization in sales and services.
+In addition, Konica Minolta plans to move up its plan to introduce renewable energy-derived electricity, in Europe, North America, Japan and ASEAN.

 In 2018, Konica Minolta agreed to support the final report, “Recommendations of the Task Force on Climate-related Financial Disclosures,” of the Task Force on Climate-related Financial Disclosures (TCFD), established by the G20 Financial Stability Board (FSB).
 The Group will disclose its climate change initiatives using the TCFD framework.